JunoNgx/crisp-game-lib-tutorial/README.md

 };
 ```
 ----
-**SWE practice**: this object is declared as a `const` (for constants), which means its value are read-only once the game is started.
+**SWE practice**: this object is declared as a `const` (for constant), which means its value is read-only once the game is started.
 Constant values should be capitalised in `CAPITALISED_SNAKE_CASE`, as these are essential values we will refer to over and over again throughout the codebase (this is premature, but you will soon see this enough, and also in contrast to local temporary `const` variables which I will use later on). **Further reading**: [When to capitalize your JavaScript constants](https://www.freecodecamp.org/news/when-to-capitalize-your-javascript-constants-4fabc0a4a4c4/).

 ----